-This week’s post is all about truing up your newly created patterns.
-If you haven’t yet created a sewing pattern, you can read this piece on creating a block / sloper from a commercial clothing pattern or perhaps draft a female bodice block to get started.
+This article is all about truing up your newly created patterns.
+If you haven’t yet created a sewing pattern, you can learn how to create a block / sloper from a commercial clothing pattern or even draft a female bodice block to get started.

 Knowing how to true a pattern is not quite as complicated as you might think it sounds so this week I’m going to clear up any confusion you might have.